 Drinking wheatgrass supports the healthy production of SOD which typically tends to diminish as we grow older.
 Superoxide dismutase or SOD is an anti-aging nutrient and natural antioxidant enzyme produced within the body and plays a significant role as a free radical scavenger that also protects against DNA damage.

-In 2014 research studying the affects of wheatgrass on Alzheimer’s patients, it was stated that , "The major finding of this study is that aluminum enhanced oxidative stress.
+In 2014 research studying the affects of wheatgrass on human patients, it was stated that, "The major finding of this study is that aluminum enhanced oxidative stress.
 Wheat grass showed a significant improvement in reduction of this oxidative stress by reduction of malondialdehyde levels and enhancement of superoxide dismutase."
-In the same study it was demonstrated that, "the beneficial effects of wheat grass shows good antioxidant properties, and this remarkable effect of wheat grass may act as a key to treat Alzheimer's disease."
+In the same study it was demonstrated that, "the beneficial effects of wheat grass shows good antioxidant properties."

 In a 2012 study conducted analyzing the effect of wheatgrass on the immune system, it was shown that the juice contains oligosaccharides and other elements that exhibit immunostimulatory actions by directly promoting cell signaling cytokine proteins, which activates immune cells, like NK and T cells.